chlodowling/J124-Final-Dowling/README.md

 ## Preparing For Data Analysis

 1. ### Source Data
-    1. The first step of my data analysis was to find data to analyze.
+    1. The first step of preparing for data analysis was to find data to analyze.
 In this project, I analyzed “Organ Transplants in Hawaii, Categorized by Ethnicity and Race” sourced from the United Network for Organ Sharing (UNOS).
 When looking for organ transplant data through UNOS, I was taken to an online database that is through the Organ Procurement and Transplant Network (OPTN).
 From [OPTN's database](https://optn.transplant.hrsa.gov/data/) I was able to conduct an advanced search to get a series of data tables highlighting organ tranplants in Hawaii per year, organ transplants in Hawaii per year categorized by race and ethicity, and national organ transplant data.
-    2. Once I gathered the data from OPTN, I copied the data over to the "J124 Final: Organ Transplants Hawaii.csv" to analyze.
+    2. Once I gathered the datasets from OPTN, I copied them over to the "J124 Final: Organ Transplants Hawaii.csv" to analyze.
 I copied each dataset onto its own sheet, as seen in the .csv file.

 2. ### Clean Data
-    1. The second step of my analysis was to clean the data.
+    1. The second step of preparing for data analysis was to clean the data.
 After copying the data from OPTn to google sheets, the data did not require much refining as it was organized by OPTN.
 However, I did have to delete a blank column that appeared each time when copying the data over from OPTN to google sheets.
 I was able to refine my searches so specifically during the data sourcing process that the data cleaning process only consisted of formating the sourced data on the google sheet.

 3. ### Ask Questions
     1. Which racial or ethnic group in Hawaii received the most transplants in 2021?
 Is this proportional to Hawaii’s 2021 population demographics?